 Cold steel has been making fine, quality blades since 1980.
-The Kukri machete by Cold Steel has a 13 inch blade and weights 16 ounces.
+The Kukri Machete by Cold Steel has a 13-inch blade and weighs 16 ounces.
 The weight was sufficient enough to chop with ease.
 The handle is made out of some rubber/plastic material that feels very good in your hands and does not add unnecessary weight to the machete.

 The sheath attaches to your belt just fine and the size of the machete does not hinder you walking around.
 Great for hikes.
 Some reviewers even stated that this tool works amazing for chopping dead trees that have fallen down on trails.
 You can read more about the Cold Steel Kukri machete here.

 Ka-bar is one of the most famous US knife makers.
 It became known for making great knives for the USMC.
 The Kabar Kukri machete is no exception.
 It is 1.7 pounds and is 11.5 inches long.
 The blade is a carbon steel blade–meaning it won’t get dull fast.
 The blade is also VERY thick and, with its weight, makes chopping tree limbs a breeze.

 The handle is another plastic/rubber material that fits very well in your hands.
 There is also a hole at the bottom that you can use to tie 550 cord to make a lanyard.

 There is over 243 review for this product on Amazon and everyone gives this knife 4.5 out of 5.0 stars.
 You can read the reviews here.